teaching resource

 Instead of providing the cards to your students, print them out and save the deck for yourself!
 As a whole class or small group activity, start by giving each student a recording sheet.
 Going in order, read the sentence out loud, omitting the preposition from the sentence.
 Challenge students to think of the prepositions they would use within the context of the sentence.
 They will write their suggested words in the spaces provided on the recording sheet.
 When you’ve gone through all 20 cards, start at the beginning again, and this time call on students to give you their suggested words.

-We turn the game above on its head for this version.
+Turn the game above on its head for this version.
 Instead, read off only the preposition and noun on each card.
 Then, on a separate sheet of paper, students will put pencil to paper to write their own sentence with the prepositional phrase, keeping in mind subject-verb agreement.
-This activity will allow you to assess each students’ understanding of the concept while letting them get in some creative writing practice of their own.
+This activity will allow you to assess each students’ understanding of the concept while letting them do some creative writing practice of their own.

 Place the task cards around the room in numerical order and give each student a recording sheet.
 Pair them up and give each group a number to start.
 Provide an appropriate amount of time to read the card and determine the prepositional phrase.
 Then say, “SCOOT” to alert the pairs to rotate to the next card.
 Continue in this manner until everyone has made it through all of the cards.